darkobits/eslint-config/README.md

   ></a>
 </p>

-ESLint plugin for TypeScript / TypeScript React projects.
+ESLint plugin for TypeScript and TypeScript + React projects.

+# Requirements

+* Your project must be using ESLint's new [flat configuration format](https://eslint.org/blog/2022/08/new-config-system-part-1/).

 # Install